aurbano/bananajs/README.md

 ## Contributing

-Contributions to this extremely useful library are more than welcome, feel free to send a pull request with your proposed changes.
+Contributions to this extremely useful library are more than welcome, feel free to send a pull request to **the develop branch** with your proposed changes.
 Follow similar coding practices if possible.

 ## Meta